 Since acid in the abomasum is secreted as hydrochloric acid, a close relationship between duodenal passage rate of total acid and of chloride is to be expected.
 Besides, abomasal secretion of acid is assumed to be stimulated by specific agents, such as protein breakdown products (Sections 2.3.4 and 2.3.5).
-Proteins exhibit a high buffering capacity and since buffering capacity of abomasal contents helps to regulate abomasal secretion of acid, i.e. by virtue of the fact that the release of gastrin is facilitated or inhibited affect abomasal secretion of acid directly through protein breakdown products and indirectly through their buffering capacity.
-These proposed relationships, between abomasal secretion of hydrogen and chloride ions and between abomasal secretion of acid and protein content of abomasal digesta, were tested by calculation of the correlation coefficients these three parameters were all closely related to duodenal passage rate of digesta, were the partial correlation coefficients, corrected for duodenal passage rate of digesta, were calculated, as shown in Table 7.
+Proteins exhibit a high buffering capacity and since buffering capacity of abomasal contents helps to regulate abomasal secretion of acid, i.e. by virtue of the fact that the release of gastrin is facilitated or inhibited according to the pH of abomasal contents, proteins of abomasal digesta are expected to affect abomasal secretion of acid directly through protein breakdown products and indirectly through their buffering capacity.
+These proposed relationships, between abomasal secretion of hydrogen and chloride ions and between abomasal secretion of acid and protein content of abomasal digesta, were tested by calculation of the correlation coefficients between duodenal passage rate of total acid, of chloride, and of crude protein.
+Since these three parameters were all closely related to duodenal passage rate of digesta, were calculated, as shown in Table 7.
 Between all parameters, the correlation was highly significant.

 Fig. 3.
 Relation between duodenal passage rate of chloride (PRC1) and of total acid (PRTA) of Feeding Trial 1.
-The standard deviation is indicated by the broken lines $(\pm 1 \text{ SD})$.
+The standard deviation is indicated by the broken lines (+1) SD).